 If you are interested in opening a financial fund, visit Student Organization FAQs to obtain an Account Request Form, which must be completed and returned to Student Life.
 The process of opening a fund can take up to a week before a fund number is assigned to an organization.

-- University account services are free of charge.
+- University fund services are free of charge.

 - An annual audit of your financial records is a free service from the Ball State Office of the Controller.
 A review of accounting records by auditors protects the organization and ensures the accuracy of the account.
 Annual audits are strongly encouraged.